jaken525/Beetle-Crazy-Cup-Tool-Visual/README.md

 - inf2obj.
 Converter of 3d models from inf, ver, tri files to wavefront obj.
 It converts along with the material that has the texture number in its name.
 Made by coreynguyen.

 - Profile Editor.
 Save and high score editor for all game modes.
 You can change both the player's achievements and the state of each race.
-Also works with Radical Drive and Larry Ragland's 4x4 Challenge/Arena 4x4.
+Also works with Radical Drive.

 # Download
 The latest version: v1.7